couchbaselabs/docs-ng/content/couchbase-sdk-java-1.2/getting-started.markdown

 To include the Client SDK in your project, you can either manually include all dependencies in your `CLASSPATH`, or if you want it to be easier, you can use a dependency manager such as [Maven](http://maven.apache.org/).
-Since the `1.2.0` release, all Couchbase-related dependencies are published in the [Maven Central Repository](http://search.maven.org/).
+Since the Java SDK 1.2.0 release, all Couchbase-related dependencies are published in the [Maven Central Repository](http://search.maven.org/).

 To include the libraries directly in your project,